Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Introduction

-In view of these limitations, this paper switches the focus and makes a paradigm shift from cancer-specific or multi-cancer learning to \textbf{knowledge transferring}~\citep{zhuang2020comprehensive}.
+Given these limitations, this paper proposes a paradigm shift from cancer-specific or multi-cancer learning to \textbf{knowledge transferring}\footnote{In this study, knowledge transfer refers to a process where a model trained on one cancer type is transferred and leveraged for a task involving another cancer type.}~\citep{zhuang2020comprehensive}.
 (1) Knowledge transfer avoids training models directly on a very limited number of rare tumor samples; instead, it could utilize the underlying generalizable knowledge of other cancers for prognosis estimation.
-(2) Knowledge transfer can escape from large-scale training on multi-cancer WSI datasets by employing multiple off-the-shelf, fitted cancer-specific models, potentially developing as an apparently much cheaper and more efficient way to benefit from other cancers.
-Despite these, knowledge transfer remains under-studied in WSI-based prognosis prediction, with many primary questions unanswered, \textit{e.g.}, can and why can WSI-based prognostic knowledge be transferred across different cancers? can cross-cancer knowledge be transferred to further improve prognostic performance?
+(2) Knowledge transfer offers a potential alternative to large-scale training on multi-cancer datasets by leveraging multiple off-the-shelf, fitted cancer-specific models or slide-level foundation models~\citep{shao2025multiple,ding2025multimodal}.
+This approach may emerge as a considerably more cost-efficient and effective strategy for harnessing insights from diverse cancer types.
+Despite these, knowledge transfer remains under-studied in WSI-based prognosis prediction, with many primary questions unanswered, \textit{e.g.}, can and why can WSI-based prognostic knowledge be transferred across different cancers? can cross-cancer knowledge be transferred to improve prognostic performance?